Subhranil2004/digits-in-ink/README.md

 ## Live Demo
 This interactive app enables users to upload an image of their choice, and it predicts the (handwritten) digit in the image.
-- Deployed at [Digits-In-Ink](https://digits-in-ink.streamlit.app/) using Streamlit.
+Deployed at [Digits-In-Ink](https://digits-in-ink.streamlit.app/) using Streamlit.
+- **Usage** :
+   - Please use a Desktop environment for the best experience.
+Either manually browse for image files by clicking on `Browse files` option or try with some real life images present below the File browser by dragging and dropping onto the `Browse files` option.
+   - Then click on `Predict` button to get the predicted digit.
+You can also view the class prediction probabilities in the expander below.
+   - If you are frequently getting incorrect results try following the steps given in the expander at the end.

-- **For running on localhost**: Prepare the environment by installing all the requirements from `requirements.txt` ( * `pandas` and `matplotlib` are required only for the ipynb file so the app will work even w/o those libs).
+- **For running on localhost** : Prepare the environment by installing all the requirements from `requirements.txt` ( * `pandas` and `matplotlib` are required only for the ipynb file so the app will work even w/o those libs).
 Then type the following command in the terminal : `streamlit run app.py`